Are you looking for the perfect Alaska itinerary for your Alaska road trip? Well, you have definitely come to the right place!

 Packing Tips For Your Alaska Itinerary

-If you are planning on taking a lot of pictures with your phone you will definitely want to consider an external charging battery.
 This Anker high-speed phone charging battery is the exact one I carry with me on all of my trips.

 My daughter gifted me with this FugeTek Selfie Stick and Tripod for my birthday.
 It has Bloothtooth connectivity so it is very easy to use.
-It is made of durable aluminum and is very lightweight and easy to carry.
-I love mine and I think you will enjoy it too!

 I was never a fan of packing cubes until I tried them out!
 Now I am sold.
 These Bagail packing cubes are the exact ones I use whenever I travel.
-I cannot believe how much more organized I am now!
-And I never leave without them anymore.

 I never leave home on a trip without my Bobble filtration bottle.
 The 18.5-ounce size is perfect for travel and it will fit nicely in the pocket of a backpack or your purse.